-Over the past 30 years Laser Diffraction has developed into the leading principle for particle size analysis of all kinds of aerosols, suspensions, emulsions, and sprays in laboratory and process environments.
+Over the past 30 years Laser Diffraction has developed into the leading principle for particle size analysis of all kinds of powders, suspensions, emulsions, aerosols and sprays in laboratory and process environments.

 The diffraction of the laser light results from the interaction of the light with the particles and can be described mathematically by Fraunhofer or Mie theory.
 For a single spherical particle, the diffraction pattern shows a typical ring structure.
 The distance r0 of the first minimum to the centre is depending on the particle size, as shown in fig. 1 and fig. 2.
 The acquisition of the intensity distribution of the diffracted light is usually performed with the help of a multi-element photo-detector, as displayed in fig. 3.